psrenergy/PSRClassesInterface.jl/docs/src/examples/custom_study.md

 # Customizing a Study

-In this tutorial you will learn how to customize several items of your study, such as:
+In this tutorial you will learn how to customize several items of your study.
-- Adding new attributes to an existing collection in runtime
-- Creating a new collection in runtime
-- Defining a new relation between two collections in runtime
-- Defining a template for your model from scratch

 ## How we define the template for our studies